-- 1. Once approved to volunteer, you will be invited to join an email group for volunteers.
-This group is designed for you to more easily find a sub. - 2.
-If you have trouble finding the email group, please contact the Children's Ministry staff at CovLifeKids@covlife.org.
+- 1. Once approved to volunteer, you will be part of an email group for volunteers.
+This group is designed for you to more easily find a substitute when you can not serve. - 2.
+If you have questions about the email group, please contact the Children's Ministry staff at CovLifeKids@covlife.org.